Jessica Szohr: Career

 In April 2010, Szohr joined the cast of the romantic comedy Love, Wedding, Marriage, along with Mandy Moore and Kellan Lutz.
 The film began principal photography in April 2010 and was filmed in New Orleans.
 That same year, Szohr was included on People magazine's "100 Most Beautiful People in the World" list.

 Szohr has a role in the 2012 independent post-apocalyptic sci-fi film Hirokin.
 Her role as Orange has been described as a "cunning temptress".

 Szohr starred in the 2012 indie drama Art Machine as an outlaw hipster and a pyrotechnic artist.
 In October 2011, she finished filming a horror comedy film in East Lothian, Scotland titled Love Bite with co-star Ed Speleers.
 In November 2011, Szohr filmed the drama Light Years in Los Angeles.

 In 2012, Szohr helped Hayden Panettiere punk Glee actress Dianna Agron.

 Szohr appeared in Taylor Swift's 2013 music video for the song "22".
 In March 2013, she was cast as the female lead in the Fox drama pilot The List, playing FBI agent Natalie Voss.
 However, it was reported on May 8, 2013, that Fox had passed on the pilot.
 In November 2013, Szohr was cast as Gretchen in USA Network's medical drama pilot Complications.

 In June 2015, Szohr was set as a recurring on the upcoming second season of DirecTV’s MMA drama Kingdom.
 Szohr will play Laura Melvin, an artist/photographer who has "read everything, been everywhere," and immediately intrigued by Jay (Jonathan Tucker) whom she wants to hire for a photo shoot.

 On February 12, 2018, Szohr was cast as a regular for the second season of the science fiction comedy-drama series The Orville, as Talla Keyali.

 On January 26, 2022, Szohr launched the podcast XOXO with Jessica Szohr, a walk down memory lane with the cast and crew of Gossip Girl featuring behind-the scenes stories, on-set memories, and more with interviews and occasional episode rewatches.

 Personal life

 Szohr enjoys snowboarding, hiking, yoga, and football.
 She describes her hobbies as a result of her being from Wisconsin.
 She also is a Green Bay Packers fan.

-Szohr's partner is former professional ice hockey player Brad Richardson.
+Szohr's partner is former NHL ice hockey player Brad Richardson.
 Szohr gave birth to their daughter on January 11, 2021.
 The two got engaged in May 2022, and married in August 2024.